 Count on a 10 a.m.
-Eastern hike June 5 as well in honor of National Trails Day.
+Eastern hike June 5 as in honor of National Trails Day.
+Details available soon.

 National Trails Day on the first Saturday in June recognizes all the incredible benefits federal, state and local trails provide for recreation and exposure nature.
 Events held throughout the United States help promote awareness of the wide variety of services the trails systems offer.
 The day encourages people to discover their local trials, become active concerning trail issues, and share their excitement for the outdoors.